MrArmonius/FlaskSite/README.md

 export FLASK_ENV=development
 ```
 The first one is the folder's name where all your project is.
 The second one is the mod that you want launch.
-We are in devolpment so we can see all reports features form the bugs or problems.
+We are in development so we can see all reports features from the bugs or problems.
 Now we need to launch the webserver.
 ```
 flask run